-MBA students are expected to take part in an internship during the course of their MBA program.
-The Internship is an important part of the program and provides students with learning opportunities not offered in the classroom.
-It also allows students to apply their knowledge to real work examples.
-While students will be responsible for securing their own internships, the Business Schools Employability Office will assist students in this process.
+MBA students are expected to take part in an internship during the course of their MBA programme.
+The internship is an important part of the programme and provides students with learning opportunities not offered in the classroom.
+It also allows studens to apply their knowledge to real work examples.
+Whilst students will be responsible for securing their own internships, the Business Schools Employability Office will assist students in this process.
 The Internship can also be used for getting credit during the Dissertation / Business Simulation Module.